“If there was no New Orleans, America would just be a bunch of free people dying of boredom.”

 There are a number of “jazz brunches” to choose from on any given Sunday in New Orleans.
 Court of Two Sisters is a popular option, as is cruising along the Mississippi on the Steamboat Natchez.

 But the best Sunday brunch is at the Columns Hotel on St. Charles Avenue.
-Here you can sit on the collonaded front porch while dining on shrimp and grits and watching the street car roll down the street.
+Here, you can sit on the colonnaded front porch while dining on shrimp and grits and watching the streetcar roll down the street.

 35. Eat in the Back of a Pickup Truck at Jacques Imo’s Cafe

-Serving up legendary creole cuisine including crab meat stuffed shrimp, deep fried grits, and paneed rabbit, Jacques Imo’s is a long-standing uptown favorite for dinner.
-However, unlike some of the French Quarter’s stuffy, old-school dining affairs, Jaqcue Imo’s Cafe is characterized by its unpretentious patrons and rowdy atmosphere.
+Serving up legendary Creole cuisine, including crab meat-stuffed shrimp, deep-fried grits, and paneed rabbit, Jacques Imo’s is a long-standing uptown New Orleans favorite for dinner.
+However, unlike some of the French Quarter’s stuffy, old-school dining affairs, Jacque Imo’s Cafe is characterized by its unpretentious patrons and rowdy atmosphere.

 For a truly unique experience, make sure you reserve the best table in the house well in advance.
 It’s in the back of the pickup truck parked on the curb out front.
-And make sure you save room for a slice of the shrimp and alligator sausage cheesecake – it’s a specialty at Jacque Imo’s!
+And for a truly unique dish, order the shrimp and alligator sausage cheesecake – it’s a specialty at Jacque Imo’s!

 37. Eat Oysters at Pascal’s Manale

-Pascal’s Manale is also know for it’s “barbecue shrimp” which they have been serving since 1913.
+Pascal’s Manale is also known for its “barbecue shrimp” which they have been serving since 1913.
 The shrimp aren’t actually barbecued, but they are cooked in a delicious pepper butter sauce that has made them one of the more famous dishes in the city.

-38. Sip Cocktails During Happy Hour at Luke
+38. Eat More Oysters During Happy Hour at Luke

 Luke is one of the many restaurants in New Orleans by famed chef, John Besh.
-His restaurants are some of the best in the city, but you’ll need to be prepared to drop some dough.
-However, the popular Luke Restaurant has an amazing happy hour from 3:00pm – 6:00pm that features $0.50 oysters and 1/2 price drinks – don’t miss it!
+His restaurants are some of the best in the city, but keep in mind that you may need to drop some dough.
+However, the popular Luke Restaurant has an amazing happy hour from 3-6 pm that features $0.50 oysters and 1/2 price drinks – don’t miss it!

 39. Eat Fried Chicken at Willie Mae’s Scotch House

 It’s not often that a hole-in-the-wall fried chicken joint wins a James Beard award, but that’s exactly what happened at Willie Mae’s Scotch House.
-In fact, both the Food Network and the Travel Channel have hailed it as “America’s Best Fried Chicken”.
-This will likely be the best fried chicken you have ever eaten!
+In fact, both the Food Network and the Travel Channel have hailed the New Orleans restaurant as “America’s Best Fried Chicken”.
+This will likely be the most delicious fried chicken you have ever eaten!

 40. Get Some Thin Fried Catfish at Middendorf’s

-Southern Living Magazine once declared that the thin fried catfish from Middendorf’s was “possibly the best fried fish in the world.”
+Southern Living Magazine once declared that the thin fried catfish from Middendorf’s was “possibly the best-fried fish in the world.”
 That’s high praise coming from a magazine that probably reviews more fried food than any other publication in the US.
 Head on out to the remote town of Akers, Louisiana to try it for yourself – it’s a worthy day trip from New Orleans.

 41. Sample Some Pralines